snehccurry/Heema/README.md

 All you need is that heema.py and run any of the test files, either test.py or test2.py, based on what kind of theme you like.

+Additional requirements:

-Additional requirement: BlurWindow==1.2.1 do pip install blurwindow, and it will work.
+BlurWindow==1.2.1 (do pip install blurwindow) tkextrafont pillow

+and it will work.

 ![heema](https://user-images.githubusercontent.com/59841219/199723121-65c7a45b-a0e0-4137-88b5-19bf3953cb15.png)